ytaragin/eko-wkshp/steps.md

 We will now start  accessing services.
 To make testing easier - let's make those endpoints configurable

-Add these defintions in at ths top of your file.
+Add these defintions in at ths top of your prot-svc.go file (after the imports)
 ``` go
 var TUNNEL_URL string
 var TASKS_GRPC_HOST string